johntout/php-events-listeners/README.md

 PHP 7

 ## How to start
-Clone the repository and run `composer dumpautoload`
+Clone the repository and run `composer install`

 ## How it works
 You can register your events and listeners on the private property $listen in `EventsService` class or in the `boot` method